 About the project

-Our study objective is to collect data on the local population of bottlenose dolphins in the Chesapeake Bay, focusing on analysing their groupings, behavioural patterns, and health through non-invasive research techniques*.
-During field season, we run research excursion trips every day, three times a day.
+Our study objective is to collect data on the local population of common dolphins in the Cornwall, England, focusing on analysing their groupings, behavioural patterns, and health through non-invasive research techniques*.
+During field season, we run research excursion trips every day.
 As part of our research study we collect environmental data such as the pH, temperature, Beaufort scale and visibility of the water, and cross reference it with our dolphin data to gain insight into the ideal conditions for our resident pods.
-One reason this is important is because dolphins are a big indicator of the health of the bay, so we can use this data as a goal to move towards in terms of target bay PH, algae growth, exc.
-We will be using a range of equipment including an advanced camera to build a fluke-book and so we can analyse their behaviours out of water, an non-intrusive underwater video camera, to try and get an idea of what is going on below the surface, and water testing equipment, for reasons specified above.
-We do not swim with the dolphins, feed them or harass* them in any way to get this data .
+One reason this is important is because dolphins are a big indicator of the health of the ecosystem, so we can use this data as a goal to move towards in terms of target bay PH, algae growth, exc.
+We will be using a range of equipment including an advanced camera to build a fluke-book and so we can analyse their behaviours out of water, an non-intrusive hydraphone to try and match dolphins signature whistles, and water testing equipment, for reasons specified above.
+We do not swim with the dolphins, feed them or harass* them in any way to get this data.

 Furthermore, we intend to raise awareness in our local community about the adverse effects of boat traffic and underwater noise on dolphin communication.
 The more we understand them, the more will care for them and protect them.
 By safeguarding the dolphin population, we thereby improve the overall health and biodiversity of the Chesapeake Bay ecosystem.
 If successful, our findings will be shared with the local community to promote empathy and respect for dolphins.